 then weave our back and forth horizontal swipes, followed by one vertical swipe, ceiling toward floor.

 Make sure to keep that rag handy again to clean off the excess paint from the weaving brush now and again.
 And remember to never stop a swipe until you’re atop the painters’ tape (for horizontal swipes) or on the baseboard/floor or ceiling (vertical swipes).

-9. Once paint it dry, remove remaining tape.
+9. Once the paint is dry, remove the remaining tape.

 We’re done!
 Remove that tape, and take a look at your linen walls!
-Looks like grasscloth wallpaper, no?
+Looks like grasscloth wallpaper!

 We hope that you’ll enjoy this lovely linen look as much as we do.